OADA/jwt-bearer-client-auth/README.md

 `options` *{Object}* The `options` parameter is passed directly to [node-jsonwebtoken][auth0/node-jsonwebtoken].
-This module will not allow the caller  to override the properties required by the jwt-bearer-client-auth RFC.
+This module will not allow the caller  to override the properties required by the [jwt-bearer][jwt-bearer] RFC.
 You can add properties to the header and claim set with the following
 sub-objects: